-You can easily be able to guess that Golden monkey gets its name for its striking coloring.
-The tails of the Golden monkey are bright, vibrant, golden orange, as are its cheeks, and patches of its back and torso.
-This poses a sharp contrast to its jet-black legs and head for a visually stunning effect.
+You can easily guess that the Golden monkey gets its name for its striking golden colouring.
+The tails of the Golden monkey are bright, vibrant, golden orange, as are its cheeks and patches of its back and torso, which contrast sharply with its jet-black legs and head for a visually stunning effect.

-The Golden Monkey in numbers is currently estimated between 2000 and 4000 individuals and have been listed on the IUCN as endangered.
-They are highly social animals, forming groups of 30 – 80 individuals lead by an Alpha male.
-The group size varies with elevation; as a general rule, groups at higher elevations are smaller.
+They are highly social animals, forming groups of 30 – 80 individuals led by an Alpha male.
+The group size varies with elevation; generally, groups at higher elevations are smaller.

-Golden Monkey tracking fees/permit in Uganda is currently (2020/21) at US $60 per person for foreigners and UGX 40,000 for EAC nationals.
-Semi-habituated troops are also available for the Golden Monkey Habituation Experience that takes more than 4 hours or full day and costs US$100 per person for foreigners and UGX 100,000 for EAC nationals.
+The park has a semi-habituated troop available for the Golden Monkey Habituation Experience that allows 4 hours with the monkeys and costs US$100 per person for foreigners and UGX 100,000 for EAC nationals.

 You can buy the golden monkey tracking permit from the UWA office or a licensed tour operator who can also organize your entire journey.